-One Of A Kind: John McCain's Indelible Place In American Politics
+McCain And Trump: How 2 Divergent Leaders Collided, Over And Over

 His positive comments about his opponent were met with boos by some in the audience, and perhaps signaled a shift within the GOP that McCain would criticize for the remainder of his life.
 The Arizona senator died Saturday at 81 from brain cancer.

-"Straight Talk" versus "Birther" conspiracies
+"Straight talk" vs. "birther" conspiracies

-Contrast McCain's approach with Donald Trump's fast rise in politics, in part, by pushing the false narrative that Obama wasn't an American citizen and had forged his birth certificate, emerging as one of the leading voices in the "birther" movement.
+Contrast McCain's approach with Donald Trump's fast rise in politics, which was driven, in part, by pushing the false narrative that Obama wasn't an American citizen and had forged his birth certificate.
+That narrative established Trump as one of the leading voices in the "birther" movement.

 Trump would go on to become president by embracing that type of much more combative, confrontational tone that hinged on conspiracy theories and divisive rhetoric.
 McCain would never make it to the Oval Office, but in the final years of his life, he fully personified his "maverick" nickname by becoming one of the leading GOP voices against Trump as the two repeatedly clashed.

 The divergent personalities of McCain and Trump were on a collision course from the beginning.
 McCain represented the old guard of Washington, a lion of the Senate who evoked respect from both sides of the aisle and believed honor was everything.
-Trump ushered in a new — many would say corrosive — era of American politics where insults are hurled at the ready, tribalism is tantamount and apologies should never be doled out.
+Trump ushered in a new — many would say corrosive — era of American politics, in which insults are hurled at the ready, tribalism is paramount and apologies should never be doled out.

 The son of decorated Navy admirals, McCain followed in their footsteps, graduating from the U.S. Naval Academy and then deploying to Vietnam.
-It was there where he was captured by North Vietnamese forces when his aircraft was shot down.
+It was there that he was captured by North Vietnamese forces when his aircraft was shot down.

 Transported to the infamous "Hanoi Hilton," he was beaten and tortured.
 Offered early release because of his father's status, McCain refused unless all the prisoners captured before him were also released.
-It was five-and-a-half years before he would be freed.
+It was 5 1/2 years before he would be freed.

-Honest about his failures, and connecting with voters on the campaign trail
+Honest about his failures, he connected with voters on campaign trail

 Upon his return to U.S. soil, McCain would become the consummate political insider, spending four years in the House before being elected to the Senate in 1986.
-He was honest about his failures in office too, especially after he was ensnared in the "Keating Five" scandal.
+He was honest about his failures in office, too, especially after he was ensnared in the "Keating Five" scandal.

-Those missteps made him a campaign finance reform crusader, leading to the landmark bill that bore his name that became law in 2002.
-That was politically unpopular with many in his party, as was his efforts to pass comprehensive immigration reform as part of the bipartisan "Gang of Eight."
+Those missteps made him a campaign finance reform crusader, leading to the landmark bill that bore his name and became law in 2002.
+The measure was politically unpopular with many in his party, as was his effort to pass comprehensive immigration reform as part of the bipartisan "Gang of Eight."

 "John, again, was motivated by doing the right thing.
 And there were times where he said, 'This is going to cause me huge grief politically, but it's the right thing to do.
 I'll go for it.'
 I saw it over and over again," Senate Minority Leader Chuck Schumer recalled to NPR's Michel Martin on Weekend All Things Considered.

 A failed 2000 bid for president gave rise to a successful run at the Republican nomination eight years later.
 In those campaigns, McCain became known for his openness with voters and the press.
-He thrived in town hall settings, and New Hampshire would kickstart his first bid for the White House and revive his sagging hopes in 2008 after his campaign had been left for dead.
+He thrived in town hall settings, and New Hampshire would kick-start his first bid for the White House and revive his sagging hopes in 2008 after his campaign had been left for dead.

-McCain's controversial choice of then-Alaska Gov. Sarah Palin as his running mate, in many ways, may have opened the door for a candidate like Trump.
+McCain's controversial choice of Alaska's then-governor, Sarah Palin, as his running mate, in many ways may have opened the door for a candidate like Trump.
 Palin never seemed to mesh with McCain's more reserved, traditional style, and her hits on the media and giddiness in attacking Obama and others in personal terms seemed to presage a candidate like Trump.
 So, it was no surprise when Palin endorsed the billionaire businessman during the 2016 cycle.

 McCain never really slammed the press in the way that Trump revels in.
 Sure, he may have given plenty of reporters a hard time, but in the wake of his death, countless journalists recalled how he would still gladly speak to them, give a quote and even sometimes apologize if he had hassled them wrongly about a story.